google/flatbuffers/readme.md

-FlatBuffers.Net Version 0.1 (alpha)
+FlatBuffers in .NET Version 0.1 (alpha)

 This project is a .NET (C#) port of FlatBuffers by Google Inc.

-With FlatBuffersNet, you can read and write FlatBuffers from .NET applications.
+With this project you can read and write FlatBuffers from .NET applications.

 See the original project at [FlatBuffers GitHub Page][] for more information about FlatBuffers.

-The port is close to a straight port of the Java version of FlatBuffers, and as such the code will look and behave mostly the same.
+The port is close to a straight port of the Java version of FlatBuffers, and as such the generated code will look and behave mostly the same.

 The **flatc** code generator has been adapted to generate C# code, using the -n command line switch, which I've added specifically for the .NET version.

-To see how to use FlatBuffersNet, I've included a simple port of the JavaTest code as a couple of MSVC Unit Tests.
+To see how to use FlatBuffers for .NET, I've included a simple port of the JavaTest code as a couple of MSVC Unit Tests.

 Future intentions for this project will be to build a simple Protobuf-net style serialization